louisejones101/Radstone-livery-stables-Milestone1/README.md

 The footer contains icons which link to the social media accouts of the business and once clicked open in a serperate window.

-All the buttons on the site become hightlighted in a slightly lighter colour when the user hovers over the button to encourage them to click.

 <br>

 <kbd><img src="assets/read-me-images/footer.png"  width="800"></kbd>